American alligator

-Phylogeny

-Members of this superfamily first arose in the late Cretaceous, about 100–65 million years ago (Mya).
-Leidyosuchus of Alberta is the earliest known fossil, from the Campanian era 83 to 72 Mya.
-Fossil alligatoroids have been found throughout Eurasia, because bridges across both the North Atlantic and the Bering Strait connected North America to Eurasia about 66 to 23 Mya.

-Alligators and caimans split in North America during the late Cretaceous, and the caimans reached South America by the Paleogene, before the closure of the Isthmus of Panama during the Neogene period, from about 23 to 2.58 Mya.
-The Chinese alligator likely descended from a lineage that crossed the Bering land bridge during the Neogene.
+History and taxonomy

+The American alligator was first classified in 1801 by French zoologist François Marie Daudin as Crocodilus mississipiensis.
+In 1807, Georges Cuvier created the genus Alligator for it, based on the English common name alligator (derived from Spanish word el lagarto, "the lizard").

+The American alligator and its closest living relative, the Chinese alligator, belong the subfamily Alligatorinae.
+Alligatorinae is the sister group to the caimans of Caimaninae, which together comprise the family Alligatoridae, which can be shown in the cladogram below:

+Evolution

 Fossils identical to the existing American alligator are found throughout the Pleistocene, from 2.5 million to 11.7 thousand years ago.
-In 2016, a Miocene (about 23 to 5.3 Mya) fossil skull of an alligator was found at Marion County, Florida.
+In 2016, a Late Miocene fossil skull of an alligator, dating to approximately seven or eight million years ago, was discovered in Marion County, Florida.
 Unlike the other extinct alligator species of the same genus, the fossil skull was virtually indistinguishable from that of the modern American alligator.
-This alligator and the American alligator are now considered to be sister taxa, meaning that the A. mississippiensis lineage has existed in North America for over 8 million years.
+This alligator and the American alligator are now considered to be sister taxa, suggesting that the A. mississippiensis lineage has existed in North America for seven to eight million years.
+However in 2020, a study reconsiders that American alligators Late Miocene record.
+With the older fossils being reassigned to Alligator mefferdi and Alligator hailensis.
+With American alligators evolving sometime during the Middle Pleistocene.

 The alligator's full mitochondrial genome was sequenced in the 1990s, and it suggests the animal evolved at a rate similar to mammals and greater than birds and most cold-blooded vertebrates.
 However, the full genome, published in 2014, suggests that the alligator evolved much more slowly than mammals and birds.